Iwamatsu Station: Lines

 The station is served by the Ōmura Line and is located 40.0 km from the starting point of the line at Haiki.
 Only local services on the line stop at the station.

 Station layout

 The station consists of two side platforms serving two tracks.
 The station building is a small timber structure and is unstaffed, housing only a waiting room.
 The two platforms are connected by a level crossing but there is a short flight of steps up from the access road and station forecourt to the station building.

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) opened the station on 20 March 1945 as an additional station on the existing track of the Ōmura Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.

 Passenger statistics

 In fiscal 2014, there were a total of 49,349 boarding passengers, giving a daily average of 135 passengers.